rvermeulen/codeql-workshop-control-flow-java/README.md

 - How control flow is represented in QL.
 - How to reason about reachability using recursive predicates and transitive closures.
 - About properties of control flow graph nodes, such as dominating other control flow nodes.
-- About corner-cases when reasoning about control flow and how data flow can higher level construct to answer reachability questions.
+- About corner-cases when reasoning using control flow and how data flow provides higher level construct to answer reachability questions.

 ### Control flow